Tensor Denoising via Amplification and Stable Rank Methods: Amplification and Stable Rank Denoising

 \section{Amplification and Stable Rank Denoising}

-In this section we introduce three different denoising methods -- \textit{Amplification}-based, \textit{Stable Slice Rank}, and \textit{Stable $X$-Rank} denoising -- that leverage the general framework for denoising based on dual norms as introduced in Derksen \cite{derksen2018general}, to effect denoising on tensors.
+In this section we introduce three novel denoising methods -- \textit{Amplification}-based, \textit{Stable Slice Rank}, and \textit{Stable $X$-Rank} denoising.
+Amplification-based denoising builds upon the dual norms framework introduced in \cite{derksen2018general} and the tensor spectral norm approximation developed in \cite{tokcan2021algebraic}, to effect tensor denoising using \textit{solely tensor-based operations} - no matricization is required.
+The other two methods are built around newly introduced methods of tensor rank that provide robust estimates on noisy data and overcome the potential for tensor degeneracy in iterative approximation methods that rely on tensor rank, such as the established methods introduced in Section \ref{sec:decompdenoising}.